Center for Religious & Spiritual Life

 |(413) 585-2753||Chapel B12|

-Jennifer L. Walters is Dean of Religious Life and co-director of the Women's Narratives Project at Smith.
+Jennifer L. Walters is Dean of Religious Life, co-director of the Women's Narratives Project at Smith, and interim director of the Center for Community Collaboration.
 She is also involved in campus and Five College initiatives in promoting wellness, dialogue across differences of social identity, conflict resolution, and integrative learning.

 Dean Walters has open office hours from 1 - 3 p.m. on Fridays, and is also available by appointment.
 Call (413) 585-2753 or email email@example.com to make an appointment.